Scientific Studies on Shilajit: What Research Shows About Fulvic Acid

 Shilajit is classified as a "dietary supplement" in the US (for relevant legislation, see the Dietary Supplement Health and Education Act, or DSHEA Act).
 The DSHEA Act defines dietary supplements as being helpful to the human body because they can complement inadequate nourishment and aid in disease prevention.

 The US FDA just needs to be informed of the dietary supplement industry's safety approval process before the product is allowed to hit the market, under the Act's stipulations.
-Additionally, dietary supplements must bear the statement "The FDA has not reviewed this product's claim that it is used to diagnose, treat, cure, or prevent any illness."
+Additionally, dietary supplements must bear the statement "The FDA has not reviewed this product's claim that it is intended to diagnose, treat, cure, or prevent any illness."

 European Countries’ Regulations On Shilajit